truongsonghiep/journey-to-the-west/chapter-074.md

 SEVENTY-FOUR
-Long Life reports how vicious the demons are
-Pilgrim displays his transformation power
+# Long Life reports how vicious the demons are <br> Pilgrim displays his transformation power

 Desires and feelings come from the same cause;
-It‟s natural to have feelings and desires.
+It's natural to have feelings and desires.
 For all ascetics in the Gate of Sand,
 Chan is desires gone and feelings severed.
 You must take care